mixu/gr/README.md

+## This Fork

+The purpose of this fork is to expand aliases from your current shell, allowing you to run commands like `gr @something gl` when you've got `alias gl='git pull'` in your profile.

+To install this fork: `npm install -g @michaek/git-run`

 ## Features

 - Tag all the things! `gr @work foo` will run the command `foo` in all the paths tagged `@work`.